HenrikJoreteg/human-javascript/ch13 - caveats.md

 myFunction(); // for the same result
 ```

 That's function binding in a nutshell.
 It's really just info about how the language works.
-But it's such a common issue with people who are new to Backbone, or less familiar with javascript as a language that I figured it was worth explaining.
+But it's such a common issue with people who are new to Backbone, or less familiar with JavaScript as a language that I figured it was worth explaining.

 ## Gotchas regarding DOM manipulation in views (they may still be detached)